Centaurea x moncktonii

 Status in the CKISS region

-- Meadow knapweed is classified as Contain on the CKISS Annual Priority List.
+- Meadow knapweed is currently classified as Contain on the CKISS Annual Priority List.

-- It is present in the Nakusp Invasive Plant Management Area.
-The goal is to manage the spread of this species and contain it to that area.
+- It is present in the Nakusp Invasive Plant Management Area (IPMA), where the goal is to manage current infestations and prevent this species from spreading beyond its containment area.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.